Taylor-S-Smith/SmashUpCSharp/src/NOTES.md

 Card Ideas:
 - After a card is destroyed, put it in YOUR discard pile.
 - Transform a card into another random one.
-- Generate a random card
+- Generate a random card.
+Generate a random ___ card.
 - Choose a base.
 Generate a 1-power minion there
 - Give the minion's in your hand +1 power
+- Master Alchemist: When you transform a minion, it always be 5 or more power
 -
 - 0 Power; Animate: gain +2 power
 - Play on a minion.
 Ongoing: This minion has +1 power.
 Animate: Gain control of this minion